imasdekar/urja-site/content/about/teams.md

     facebook: https://facebook.com
     twitter: https://twitter.com
     instagram: https://instagram.com
-    about: 'She began working towards social change when she was 18 years old, questioning the injustice faced by women and individuals from lower classes and castes.
+    about: She began working towards social change when she was 18 years old, questioning the injustice faced by women and individuals from lower classes and castes.
-      She was inspired by the life of Dr. Babasaheb Ambedkar among many others and began to encourage young girls, like herself, to understand and raise their voices against social injustice.
-Deepali’s love for taking risks and her resolve in addressing challenges eventually led her to advocate for the cause of homeless young women.
-She truly believes that this group of individuals, albeit vulnerable, is brave enough to challenge discriminatory social norms and holds a chance at molding their own destiny.Deepali has a Master’s degree in Economics and is currently pursuing her Management Studies.
-She has extensively worked with youth and women for the past 18 years and has advocated for them in various government bodies like the Juvenile Justice Board and the Department of Women and Child Development.
-To help deal with instances of conflict with law, Deepali has been conducting police training sessions on the rights of juveniles, and has also been involved in research on the Aftercare Program for vulnerable individuals in Maharashtra.
-Furthermore, she has been holding training sessions for other
+      She is inspired by the life of Dr. Babasaheb Ambedkar, encouraging young girls and women from the marginalised communities, to understand and raise their voices against social injustice.
+She has extensively worked with youth and women for the past 20 years and is a staunch advocate for their rights, working closely with the juvenile justice system and the Department of Women and Child Development.
-      stakeholders: NGOs, young women and so on.
-As an emerging leader, Deepali has collaborated with different human rights movements and networks all over the country.
-She has used her experience and learning to fuel the mission of Urja, which in turn has allowed her to work compassionately with young women and the government alike.'
+      She was also part of research-“Girls on the run” done by CRY and SAATHI..
+As a trainer, she has facilitated various sessions with government systems around the issues of child rights, violence against women, homelessness and mental health.
+She is part of the core committee of Maitri Network- a national level network of organisations working with marginalised communities.
+Deepali has a Master’s degree in Economics and is currently pursuing her Management Studies.She has used her experience and learning to fuel the mission of Urja, strengthening and amplifying the voices of marginalised women.
+She is a nature lover and pursues farming in her free time. which in turn has allowed her to work compassionately with young women and the government alike.
   - name: Aditi Naik
     image: https://mdbootstrap.com/img/Photos/Avatars/img%20(10).jpg
     role: Co-founder